Man charged with stabbing 5 after Surry birthday party turns violent

 Five people were stabbed early Sunday after an altercation at a Surry County birthday party, according to authorities.

-Cortlan Damaryce Clark, 21, of Boomer in Wilkes County, was arrested and charged with five counts of inflicting serious injury with intent to kill in connection with the incident, which occurred after 12:40 a.m. at a home on Wagon Wheel Drive in Dobson, the Surry County Sheriff's Office said in a press release.
+Cortlan Damaryce Clark, 21, of Boomer in Wilkes County, was arrested and charged with five counts of inflicting serious injury with intent to kill.
+The stabbings occurred after 12:40 a.m. at a home on Wagon Wheel Drive in Dobson, the Surry County Sheriff's Office said in a press release.

 Responding deputies found three victims with stab wounds to the "chest, neck and/or upper extremities," while two others with similar injuries had already left the scene, the sheriff's office reported.